WE-are-FPV/JeNo-5.1/README.md

 ![WE are FPV banner](./images/waf-jeno.jpg)

-The JeNo is also available in 3" and 3.5" versions, which can be found on [this Printables page](https://www.printables.com/fr/model/459702-jeno-335-drone-frame).
+The JeNo is also available in [3" and 3.5" versions](https://github.com/WE-are-FPV/JeNo-3-3.5).

-We recently added a 7" version, also available on [this Printables page](https://www.printables.com/fr/model/847975-jeno-7-drone-frame).
+We recently added a [7" version](https://github.com/WE-are-FPV/JeNo-7).

 ## Detailed specifications